geleto/cascador-ai/README.md

 **Use it for**: Live dashboards, incremental JSON builds, or array streaming.
 [See Vercel docs on object streaming](https://sdk.vercel.ai/docs/ai-sdk-core/streaming-objects#streamobject) for streaming specifics.

 ### Function
-**What it does**: Wraps a standard JavaScript function into a callable renderer, allowing for input and output validation.
+**What it does**: Wraps a standard JavaScript function into a callable component, allowing for input and output validation.
 This is the primary way to integrate custom, non-LLM logic into your workflows and expose it as a **Vercel AI SDK-compatible tool**.

 You can define the function's logic in two ways:

 1.  **As a Standard Callable Function**: The default `create.Function` returns a simple async function.
-This is useful for encapsulating logic to be used within the `context` of other renderers.
+This is useful for encapsulating logic to be used within the `context` of other components.

     ```typescript
     const toUpperCase = create.Function({